 - Nerve damage: Deep bites mean potential nerve damage in a person’s arms, legs, face or neck.
 Mobility can be affected.

 - Post-traumatic stress: A fear of dogs and other triggers may happen because of a dog bite.

 If You’ve Suffered A Dog Bite

-If you or someone you know has been the victim of a dog bite resulting in any kind of physical injury, it is important to contact a Washington state dog bite attorney as soon as possible.
+If you or someone you know has been the victim of a dog bite resulting in any kind of physical injury, it is important to contact a dog bite attorney as soon as possible.
 Cases such as these tend to be fairly time sensitive, so the sooner you file your claim, the better chance you have at seeing your desired results.